What is a Kit Home and how are they different to a Granny Flat?

 When it comes to building your new home or granny flat, the highly skilled and qualified team at Premier Homes and Granny Flats take care of all the hard work for you.
 While we do provide the option for our clients to complete some of the works (their own painting, floor coverings, window furnishings and kitchen appliances), we aim to make the experience as simple and relaxing as possible.
 There is no shortage of choice when it comes to our range of tiles, flooring and colours and our tradesmen are all highly qualified.

 Our tradies using our usual on-site demountable method of building

 When building your new granny flat, our Premier Tradies will measure, cut and build on-site.
 The utilization of transportable building modules is usually implemented for remote or rural properties.
 It is more practical to transport them in sections and spend a day or two joining it together, rather than a team of tradies spending weeks building on-site; thus usually incurring less costs.

 Most of the time the transportable building method is not feasible in residential areas, due to space and access restrictions on site.

 Great care is taken when loading the transportable modules.
 Each step is planned and executed with precision and skill

 Regardless of whether we use the build on site demountable method or transportable modules, the key point to remember is that a granny flat must be capable of being moved and reused on more than one occasion.
 This is why it is important to contact a professional building company such as Premier Homes, when engaging in specialized projects like granny flats, to ensure that the correct building methods are used.
 It must be built on a property with an existing dwelling and the occupant must fit the criteria of having dependency on the owner of the primary dwelling.

 With so many building options and terminology to navigate, it can be confusing trying to determine the best approach for your new home or granny flat project.
-The qualified team at Premier Homes and Granny Flats are able to assist you with your inquiries and help get your building project on track.
+The Premier Homes and Granny Flats are able to assist you with your inquiries and help get your building project on track.